Skip to content

 Note

-Before proceeding, Bor should be installed on both the sentry and validator machines.
+Before proceeding, make sure that Bor is installed on both the sentry and validator machines.

 Start by logging in to the remote sentry machine.